-Qualifications: Candidates must possess a B.S. or M.S. degree in biology, wildlife ecology, natural resource management, or a related field and have 2+ years of field experience (including experience in the mist-netting and behavioral observations of birds).
-Ideal candidates would have proficiency in Spanish, some practical experience working with and analyzing large data sets, and experience in writing manuscripts.
+Qualifications: Candidates must possess a B.S. or M.S. degree in biology, wildlife ecology, natural resource management, or a related field.
+Ideal candidates would have 2+ years of field experience, including experience in the mist-netting of passerines and plant identification, and ideally some experience with large data sets and R, and experience in writing manuscripts.
 We strongly encourage underrepresented students in STEM and international students to apply.

 Salary: ~27,000 per year, plus tuition, insurance, and other fees included

 Contact: Dr. Corey E. Tarwater (email@example.com) and Dr. J. Patrick Kelley (Patrick.Kelley@uwyo.edu).
 Please submit your application online to https://forms.gle/dEiMs4BQAiMcm8SE7 .
 Include in your application a single document that includes a cover letter outlining experience and specific research interests, curriculum vitae, transcripts, and contact information for 3 references familiar with your experience and qualifications.
 If an international student, please include your TOEFL scores.